 • Salt and pepper

-• Olive oil to brush the skillet
+• Olive oil for brushing the skillet

-• 350-400g artichoke hearts, boiled and drained
+• 350-400 g of boiled and drained artichoke hearts

 Leave a comment